Tools Support

 Volumetric weight = (Length in cm × Width in cm × Height in cm) ÷ 5000 = Weight in kg.

-Maximum dimensions per pallet: 1.2m width × 1.2m depth × 1.65m height (including pallet).
-Oversized pallets cost extra or can't be consolidated.
+Max dimensions per pallet run 1.2m width × 1.2m depth × 1.65m height, and that includes the pallet itself.
+Oversized pallets either cost extra, or they can't join the consolidation at all.

-Total shipment dimensions: Provide length, width, and height of the full consolidated load when requesting a quote.
-Oversized consolidations take up container space and may cost more.
+For your total shipment dimensions, give the length, width, and height of your full consolidated load when you ask for a quote.
+Oversized loads eat up more container space, and they often cost more too.

 Prohibited & Restricted Items in LCL

-LCL carries stricter restrictions than full containers because items are mingled.
-A single hazardous item can shut down an entire consolidation.
+LCL runs under stricter rules than full containers.
+Why?
+Because items from many shippers mix together.
+A single hazardous item can shut down the whole consolidation.

 Prohibited items (absolute no-go):